takahe-linux/build/README.md

 # Usage #

-See rebuild.sh, mksysimage.sh, and popsysimage.sh
+To generate/update the packages:
  ./rebuild.sh _configdir_

+To build an image suitable for using in QEMU, see mksysimage and popsysimage.